nkruk/nkruk.github.io/_posts/2024-11-05-why-as-a-developer-you-need-to-let-go-your-desire-to-understand-everything.markdown

 So if we combine Lockhart and Sanderson we get from them these two halves.
 On the one side there's computation (the applying of formulas/mechanical rote procedures to get results that will get us passing grades), and on the other side: the intuition, the insight, the beauty, the art, the joy of the hunt.

 "Dude, I thought this post was about programming..."
+The point is that we are conditioned with this computation habit from an early age.
+We tend to believe that we start from A and end up in Z. And A will unlock B and B will unlock C. But this is rarely the case in the real world.
+And so glad this is the case!

+Its the holes in between what make stuff interesting, lovable, an even into an art form.
+Holes are what enable us to participate.
+If all is known and completed why should we be compelled to have a say or turn a problem into a playground?

-Look, many programmers, like myself, are a bit like [`Cate Blanchett's character on Indiana Jones 4`][I want to know] (yes, I actually love this film).
+Many programmers, like myself, are a bit like [`Cate Blanchett's character on Indiana Jones 4`][I want to know] (yes, I actually love this film).
 We want to know and we want to know, 'everything'.
 Whatever 'everything' means.

 At this point I have to wear my psychotherapist hat and say a few things.
 And sorry if you don't see a clear connection between the initial Math rant and what follows.
 I think that to 'understand something' is not a very human impulse.
 I sense shame and anger behind such a convoluted purpose.